dj0abr/ttyUSB-handler/README.md

 this init function automatically creates a new thread and a communication pipe.

-3) the get the received data from the serialUSB port simply check if the receive pipe is filled with data:
+3) the get the received data from the serialUSB port simply check if the receive pipe is filled with data: read_pipe(idx, 'r')

+for more details see the description at the beginning of the C files.

+good luck
+Kurt, DJ0ABR